HypothesisWorks/hypothesis/docs/quickstart.rst

   if __name__ == '__main__':
       test_decode_inverts_encode()

-We could also have done this as a unittest TestCase:
+We could also have done this as a :class:`python:unittest.TestCase`:

 .. code:: python

   import unittest

   class TestEncoding(unittest.TestCase):
       @given(text())